Terms of Service Table of Content

 Arbitration Agreement.
 Please read the following ARBITRATION AGREEMENT carefully because it requires you to arbitrate certain disputes and claims with The Giving Block and limits the manner in which you can seek relief from The Giving Block.
 Both you and The Giving Block acknowledge and agree that for the purposes of any dispute arising out of or relating to the subject matter of these Terms, The Giving Block’s officers, directors, employees and independent contractors (“Personnel”) are third-party beneficiaries of these Terms, and that upon your acceptance of these Terms, Personnel will have the right (and will be deemed to have accepted the right) to enforce these Terms against you as the third-party beneficiary hereof.

 (a) Arbitration Rules; Applicability of Arbitration Agreement.
 The parties shall use their best efforts to settle any dispute, claim, question, or disagreement arising out of or relating to the subject matter of these Terms directly through good-faith negotiations, which shall be a precondition to either party initiating arbitration.
-If such negotiations do not resolve the dispute, it shall be finally settled by binding arbitration in Washington, District of Columbia, U.S.A.
+If such negotiations do not resolve the dispute, it shall be finally settled by binding arbitration in New York, New York, U.S.A.
 The arbitration will proceed in the English language, in accordance with the JAMS Streamlined Arbitration Rules and Procedures (the “Rules”) then in effect, by one commercial arbitrator with substantial experience in resolving intellectual property and commercial contract disputes.
 The arbitrator shall be selected from the appropriate list of JAMS arbitrators in accordance with such Rules.
 Judgment upon the award rendered by such arbitrator may be entered in any court of competent jurisdiction.

 (b) Costs of Arbitration.
 The Rules will govern payment of all arbitration fees.
 The Giving Block will pay all arbitration fees for claims less than seventy-five thousand ($75,000) dollars.
 The Giving Block will not seek its attorneys’ fees and costs in arbitration unless the arbitrator determines that your claim is frivolous.